SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 22 January, 2023 at 09:33:12
+# Last Refreshed - 22 January, 2023 at 12:41:10
 The Latest Activity was a Ride -

 <b>New Forest Adventure </b>

 which happened on 21 January, 2023 at 11:42:03

-Which is 0 years, 0 months, 0 days, 21 hours and 51 minutes since the last refresh!
+Which is 0 years, 0 months, 1 days, 0 hours and 59 minutes since the last refresh!

 You can see it here https://www.strava.com/activities/8429702952